gearglow/ReptiliaWithATwist/The List.md

 "Okay, that's sounding like it's not limited to two people."
 Elysia said.

 "It's not," Janet agreed.
 "There have been triad bonds, pack bonds, and House bonds before, for example.
 Obviously, the more people in the bond, the harder it is to get everyone in tune with each other, and therefore the less capable the bond becomes.
-Practically speaking, four is usually the upper limit for anything truly useful."
+Practically speaking, four is usually the upper limit for anything truly useful, though larger groups are not unheard of."

 "That makes sense," Elysia said.
 "So, to compare this to light, or a radio, this is more about the frequency than the power?"